axonops/async-python-cassandra/docs/why-async-wrapper.md

 - **Typical case**: Similar throughput to sync driver, better latency distribution
 - **Worst case**: Added overhead from thread-to-event-loop bridging

+### 🎯 The Most Important Point

-🎯 The real benefit is **not blocking other operations**, not magically making Cassandra faster. ✅
+**The real benefit is not blocking other operations, not magically making Cassandra faster.**

+Think of it this way: Without this wrapper, when your app queries Cassandra, it's like a cashier who stops serving all customers while waiting for a price check.
+With this wrapper, the cashier can help other customers while waiting.
+The price check doesn't get faster, but the line keeps moving!

 ### When Should You Use This?